openstreetmap/merkaartor/HACKING.md

 detected are severe and should be reported.
 Even running Merkaartor with sanitizer enabled and reporting bugs is a huge benefit, though there is severe performance hit involved.

+## Variable naming convention

+You might have noticed the strange naming convention for variables.
+They are often prefixed with a definite or indefinite article, like aLayer and theLayer.
+It's been in Merkaartor since the very beginning of git history.
+I know nothing about it, so if you have seen it elsewhere, let me know!

+My best bet, based on some observation and common sense is that theVariable would represent the same object during it's lifetime. aVariable could change objects, for example if it's used in a loop, iterating over layers.

+I don't expect anyone to keep this notation in new code, but it might be a good idea in some cases.
+However, I will not accept commits that try to change this notation just for the sake of changing.